hugochang1/Tutorial/Spec/Location/Major Achievements/readme.md

-## landing SUPL2.0 and pass all Spirent test cases in 2013
+## landing SUPL2.0 in 2013
-  - study the spec within 1 month and pass all test case with 2 months
+  - study the spec within 1 month and pass all test cases by using Spirent test machine within 2 months

 ## AOSP AGPS in 2014
   - purpose